 Mutual Funds for Dummies is a good general introduction to the subject of mutual funds.
 The book is written by the mutual funds expert Eric Tyson, who has a long resume of financial advice work and has written several other books on finance subjects for the Dummies series.

-As mutual fund is an umbrella term that covers several different cooperative investment vehicles, a decent segment of the book serves to introduce the different kinds of mutual funds and the advantages and disadvantages of each kind.
+As ‘mutual fund’ is an umbrella term that covers several different cooperative investment vehicles, a decent segment of the book serves to introduce the different kinds of mutual funds and the advantages and disadvantages of each kind.
 The author also takes the time to introduce some alternatives to mutual funds that can serve similar goals.
-It also has sections devoted to keeping up with news relating to mutual funds and other financial affairs, teaching you the vocabulary necessary to follow them and see how they can affect your investments.
+It also has sections devoted to keeping up with news relating to mutual funds and other financial affairs, teaching you the vocabulary necessary to follow them, and seeing how they can affect your investments.

 The book is written for financial beginners, so it eases you into the more difficult concepts while still being thorough.
 It is styled primarily as an introduction and a reference, so it does a good job of introducing various key terms and explaining some of the more complicated concepts, though it does also feature a nice section on how to select funds to invest in.